 Puerto Galero © puertogalero.org

-Among the famous beaches in Puerto Galera are Sabang Beach and White Beach, which both have an active nightlife and numerous bars and restaurants lining the beachfront.
-There are many tiny beaches and coves to enjoy for those wanting something a little less crowded.
+Among the famous beaches in Puerto Galera are Sabang Beach and White Beach, which both have an active nightlife with numerous bars and restaurants lining the beachfront.
+There are also many tiny beaches and coves to enjoy for those wanting something a little less crowded.